uzh/edf-converter/README.md

    Inputs:
       filename:           must be of type *.edf
       useOldProcedure:    If you want to use the old procedure with edf2asc.exe, you can set this argument to true, default is false
       verbose:            logical, can be true or false, default is true.
-                        If you want to supress output to console, verbose has to be false
+                          If you want to suppress output to console, verbose has to be false

   The Basic functionality is as follows: